TechFortress/DisablePvP/README.md

 ### Commands
 Note: square brackets `[]` indicate __optional__ arguments.
 The pipe `|` indicates different options for that argument.
 - `/pvp [on|off]` - Toggles PvP for yourself.
-Default on (PvP is allowed) ~~- `claimpvp` - Toggles PvP in the GriefPrevention claim you are standing in.
+Default on (PvP is allowed)
+- ~~`claimpvp` - Toggles PvP in the GriefPrevention claim you are standing in.
 By default, GriefPrevention disables PvP in claims - this toggles that protection.~~ I've removed this feature in 3.0 and thus its dependence on GriefPrevention.

 Both toggles are persistent and are saved in the DisablePvP folder.